 School personnel will property supervise the students in the cafeteria and serve as role models to students by demonstrating proper conduct and voice level.
 Parents will be highly encouraged to dine with students in the cafeteria.

 The Administration shall oversee the implementation of this policy and shall develop administrative procedures for periodically measuring the implementation of the wellness policy.

-MEASUREMENT AND EVALUATION OF GOALS
+MEASUREMENT AND EVALUATION

 Forestburg ISD will have regular SHAC meetings, one per semester, to discuss and monitor Wellness activities and goals.
 SHAC will ensure the promotion of student & staff health related activities.
 Recognition should be given to those students, families, faculty and campus principals who promote wellness.
 Every three years, a triennial assessment will be conducted.
 Results will be posted on the district website.